-coursework in pi ace of CSOV 300.

-ENVIRONMEN TAL SCIENCE OPTION REQUIRED COURSES Credits
+ENVIRONMENTAL SCIENCE OPTION REQUIRED COURSES Credits

 BIOL 201 Cell Biology (NSL) 5

 BIOL 202 Plant Biology (NSL) 5

 BIOL 203 Animal Biology (NSL) 5

 BIOL 310 Ecology 5

 MATH 210 Biostatistics (QS, NS) 5

-And a combinati on of two of the three following courses: 10
+And a combinat ion of two of the three following courses: 10

 ENVS 430 Aquatic Ecology OR (5 each)

 ENVS 440 Ecology of the Salish Sea OR

 ENVS 481 Ecophysiology

-TOTAL ENVIR ONMENTAL SCIENCE OPTION REQUIRED COURSES 35
+TOTAL ENVI RONMENTAL SCIENCE OPTION REQUIRED COURSES 35

 ELECTIVES Credits

-Choose electives in consultation with a faculty advisor.
-Prerequisite courses completed following transfer may be included as electives.
+s in consultation with a faculty advisor.
+Prerequisite courses completed following transfer may be tives.
 A minimum of 14 elective credits must be at the 300-499 level.
 A maximum of 10 elective up to 19